-Inadvertently clogging the toilet -- or discovering too late that it’s already clogged -- is one of the more embarrassing plumbing mishaps.
+Inadvertently clogging the toilet is one of the more embarrassing plumbing mishaps.
 And it can also be a tricky one to address because there are so many potential causes.

 The good news is that most toilet clogs can be avoided altogether with an ounce of prevention, and many more can be cleared up with just a minute or two of vigorous plunging.
 But for those other, more difficult causes, you may need to call upon your local plumbing pro.

 Learn more about what causes toilets to clog and how to prevent it from happening again.

 Why Do Toilets Clog?
 The Six Main Reasons